gklyne/annalist/documents/getting-started.md

     annalist-manager defaultadminuser  # Enter password when prompted annalist-manager runserver

+To shut down the server:

+    annalist-manager stopserver

-Control-C shuts down the server, then `exit` or Control-D to shut down the Docker container.
+then `exit` or Control-D to shut down the Docker container.

 # Install and initialize software